lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ### Limitations of the current VEBO

-The current VEBO depends on Node Operators uploading pre-signed validator exit messages and the Ejector software to broadcast those exits.
-This design has structural limitations:
+The current VEBO depends on Node Operators uploading pre-signed validator exit messages and on Ejector software to broadcast them.
+This design has these limits:

 - **Full exits only.** The flow exclusively supports full validator exits.
-- **Limited upload capacity.** Only a fraction of pre-signed exit messages can be uploaded per Node Operator, to bound the blast radius if an operator's signing infrastructure is compromised.
-This caps how aggressively exits can be requested and what validators can be exited using Ejector software.
+- **Limited upload capacity.** Only some pre-signed exit messages can be uploaded for each Node Operator.
+This limits the harm if an operator's signing system is compromised, but also limits how many and which validators the Ejector can exit.
 - **Operational overhead.** Every Node Operator must run and secure dedicated Ejector software, and the protocol must verify that they do.
-- **Coarse exit optimization.** Because only specific pre-signed keys can be requested, optimizing exit order (e.g. to minimize sweep delay or to target precise amounts of stake) is challenging.
+- **Limited exit selection.** Because VEBO can request only specific pre-signed keys, it is hard to optimize the exit order, reduce sweep delay, or target an exact amount of stake.

 ### Why withdrawal-based exits